abumq/qmllogging/README.md

   [![paypal]](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4W7YDRCXWURWG)

 # Introduction
-Provides functionalities to write logs for your QML applications.
-You can check out [Easylogging++](https://github.com/easylogging/easyloggingpp/) to see some more exciting things you can do.
+Provides functionalities to write logs and do various other functions for your QML applications.
+You should check out [Easylogging++](https://github.com/easylogging/easyloggingpp/) to see some more exciting things you can do.

-This project is in very early stages of development.
-All sorts of support are welcomed.
+This project is in early stages and any type of support is accepted.

 # Getting Started
 ### Download